Raedin24/School/L400/DCIT 423/Module 1.md

 5. Recovery of passwords

 ## 1.1.5 Switch Management Access
-For a switch to allow remote management access, the following have to be in place: switch virtual interface (SVI) configured with IPv4 address and subnet mask, or IPv6 address and prefix length for
+For a switch to allow remote management access, the following have to be in place:
+1. Default gateway
+2. Switch virtual interface (SVI) configured with
+	1. IPv4 address and subnet mask, or
+	2. IPv6 address and prefix length for IPv6
+`VLAN 1 is used for switch management by default.
+Recommended to use other VLAN for management for security reasons. `